Cream of Corn Soup

 I was absolutely blown away by this soup.
 It’s creamy, silky, almost decadent, and bursting with sweet corn flavor.
 Cream of Corn Soup is the perfect late summer/fall soup!

+This recipe is from an old church cookbook (they have the best classic soup recipes, like this Homemade Cream of Mushroom Soup!).
 The woman who submitted this recipe shared that her mother had made Cream of Corn Soup for many years.
-The mother gave the daughter the recipe at her bridal shower in written form (because, of course, she had routinely made it without measuring).
+The mother gave the daughter the written recipe at her bridal shower (because she always made it without measuring, of course).

 The daughter noted that she loves the soup with a dollop of whipped cream on top, served with broiled peanut butter on toast.
 I didn’t try the peanut butter toast idea, but I can attest that the addition of whipped cream is fantastic!